 As part of our business we run workshops on all sorts of subjects relating to business and IT.
-Next week we are running one called “Selling Online”, through the Small Business Clinic.
+We run one called “Selling Online”, through the Small Business Clinic.
 It is all about how to sell your products online and looks at all the aspects that you need to consider when setting up an online shop.
 This includes:

 - Choosing the right platform on which to sell